partikus/symfony-multiple-kernels/README.md

 ## Multiple Kernels

 Symfony [Multiple Kernels](http://symfony.com/doc/current/configuration/multiple_kernels.html) approach allows you create many independent Kernels.
-Thanks do that you can control list of enabled bundles as you wish.
+Thanks to that you can: manage used bundles and separate configuration.

 ## Introduction